bintis/-bintis.github.io/_notes/Public/about-this-blog.md

 _Problem:_

-Some how difficult dealing with picture.
+1\.Some how difficult dealing with picture local,However ,Edit in FORESTRY  feels more smoothly.

+2\.When editing online, File must be have slash between words hence blank is not allowed.And Title of page must match file name.